A groupoid approach to $C^*$-algebras associated with $\lambda$-graph systems and continuous orbit equivalence of

-for $\alpha \in \Sigma,$ $i=1,2,\dots,m(l),\l\in \Zp. $ \end{proposition} If $\frak{L}$ satisfies some irreducible condition called $\lambda$-irreducibility, the $C^*$-algebra $\OFL$ is simple and purely infinite (\cite{MaMS2005}).
+If $\frak{L}$ satisfies condition (I) and some irreducible condition called $\lambda$-irreducibility, the $C^*$-algebra $\OFL$ is simple and purely infinite (\cite{MaMS2005}).
 It is nuclear and belongs to the UCT class (\cite[Proposition 5.6]{MaDocMath2002}).
-By the above operator relation $({\frak{L}})$, we know that the algebra of all finite linear combinations of the elements of the form
+By the above relation $({\frak{L}})$, we know that the algebra of all finite linear combinations of the elements of the form

 forms a dense $*$-subalgebra of $\OFL$.
 Let us denote by $\DFL$ the $C^*$-subalgebra of $\OFL$ generated by the projections of the form $S_\mu E_i^l S_\mu^*, i=1,\dots, m(l),\/ l \in \Zp, \, \mu\in B_*(X_\Lambda)$.
 By \eqref{eq:smueilsmu}, we know that the algebra $\DFL$ is canonically isomorphic to the commutative $C^*$-algebra $C(X_{\frak L})$ of continuous functions on $X_{\frak L}$.